faber-lotto/grape_api_signature/README.md

 # GrapeAPISignature

 `GrapeAPISignature` provides a [AWS 4 style](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)
 Authentication middleware to be used with [grape](https://github.com/intridea/grape).
+It calculates the 'AWS4-HMAC-SHA256' style signature and compares it against the `HTTP_AUTHORIZATION` header within the request.

 ## Installation